Stock market today: Wall Street drifts near its records as Tesla's jump offsets Nvidia's slide

 The 10-year yield is still well above its 4.29% level from late Thursday, before the debate.

-In commodities markets, a barrel of benchmark U.S. crude oil rose 0.2% after earlier touching its highest price since April.
-Brent crude, the international standard, gained 0.4%.
+In commodities markets, a barrel of benchmark U.S. crude oil held steady after earlier touching its highest price since April.
+Brent crude, the international standard, gained 0.2%.

 Crude prices have been rising on expectations for strong demand during the summer, as well as the possibility of hurricanes damaging oil production in the Gulf of Mexico.
 Hurricane Beryl is roaring on a path that would take it near Jamaica and the Cayman Islands.